Student Support Services for First-Generation first-year students

 Getting started Accordion Closed

-After you are accepted into the SSS program and arrive on the Flagstaff campus in August, you will meet with a staff member for a short “INTAKE” appointment in order to sign up for your Peer Mentor-led group gatherings and individual meetings.
-These appointments are offered during Welcome Week and the first two weeks of classes.
+After you are accepted into the SSS program, you will meet with a staff member for a short-initial appointment in order to sign up for your Peer Mentor-led group gatherings and individual meetings.
+Please check your NAU email for communication from our office to schedule this appointment.

-Peer mentoring: advice from experienced undergraduates Accordion Closed
+Peer mentoring: insight from experienced undergraduates Accordion Closed

 As an SSS student, a peer mentor will work with you throughout your first year at Northern Arizona University.
 Peer Mentors are upper-class undergraduate students who are familiar with the academic and social rigors of college life.
 They are knowledgeable about resources on campus and are skilled in navigating the campus climate.